It IS Important To Keep Your Sanity During Holiday Travel – Someone Has To Drive, Right?!?

 However, we have AMAZING memories we wouldn’t trade as a family of road trips and that made it ALL worth it – and I’m sure you do too!

 I have put together some ideas for you to keep everyone busy and HAPPY, no matter the age, while traveling.
 Also some car safety tips before beginning your drive.
-But first a story about a cassette tape.

 This was downright tragic on many levels and I’ll tell you why: